Posted on: April 14th, 2020, | By Candy, WayKen Marketing Manager

 A lot of modern products are sturdy yet very lightweight despite being made of metal.
 The reason for that is that the product design has been honed to such a degree that we can create even highly loaded structures from thin sheets of metal.
-Sheet metal stamping is one of the technologies that enable us to create such thin-walled objects.
+Sheet metal stamping is one of the technologies that enable us to create the desired shape such as thin-walled objects.

 What Is Metal Stamping?

-Sheet metal stamping is a manufacturing process that does not subtract or add material to the future parts.
-This method uses forming to bring straight metal sheets into the required form.
+Sheet metal stamping is a manufacturing process that does not subtract or add material to future parts.
+This method uses forming to bring straight metal sheets into the desired shape.
 Basically, you bend metal sheets on specialized equipment using special dies and punches.
-Commonly, the process does not require any heating of the sheet and thus has no heat distortion.
-This fact makes the process economical and eco-friendly as well.
+Commonly, the process does not require any heating of the sheet and thus has no heat distortion in the die surface.
+This fact makes the metal stamping process economical and eco-friendly as well.
 However, if you need a part manufactured from a thick metal sheet, the force necessary to bend it may be too large.
 That’s when you will need to heat the metal and refer to forging.

 Types of Sheet Metal Stamping Processes